 “I aspire to continue writing music.
 Alongside performing and producing with other artists I encounter on my travels”.

 What kind of vibe does your upcoming EP emanate?

-Aidan: “Just dig in.
+“Just dig in.
 There’s nothing better than experience.
-We live in a world where you can learn anything you put your mind to, all you need is focus and time 🙂
+We live in a world where you can learn anything that you put your mind towards, All you need is focus and time.